ALLURING OPAL OCTOBER'S BIRTHSTONE

 HOW TO CARE FOR YOUR OPAL

-To keep your Opal looking its best it's important to care for it properly.
-Although Opal is a magnificent and unique gem, it doesn’t have the resistance to breaking or scratching that Diamonds or Sapphires have.
-You will get the best out of your Opal if you protect the stone from heavy knocks and abrasive materials, keeping it away from extreme changes in temperature.
+To keep your opal looking its best it's important to care for it properly.
+Although opal is a magnificent and unique gem, it doesn’t have the resistance to breaking or scratching that diamonds or sapphires have.
+You will get the best out of your opal if you protect the stone from heavy knocks and abrasive materials, keeping it away from extreme changes in temperature.

 Here are some steps that you can follow so that your Opal always looks brilliant: